 FTSE Russell, ISS, S&P Global CSA, and the ISSB now use ATNi indicators and data in their ratings, or are piloting them for scale-up.
 Other organizations also draw on ATNi’s data in their work with responsible investors, including ShareAction and the Food Foundation.

-Moreover, in 2025 ATNi has mobilized seven investors who together manage over $1 trillion in assets under management (AUM), to require disclosures from 23 of the largest food and beverage manufacturers using a government endorsed nutrient profile model.
+At N4G Paris in March 2025, ATNi mobilized seven investors who together manage over $1 trillion in assets under management (AUM), to require disclosures from 23 of the publicly listed food and beverage manufacturers assessed in ATNi’s Global Index 2024 using a government endorsed nutrient profile model.

 • Ensuring you are kept up to date about developments in nutrition relevant to investment